rgm/meteor-flipper-ruby/README.md

 meteor-flipper-ui
 =================

-CLI, Ruby and web interfaces for meteor-flipper
+CLI and Ruby interfaces for meteor-flipper.

+## Why Ruby?

+We needed Ruby so we could use it in Cucumber.